WhyNoobMaster69IsNotAvailable/GG-Bot-Upload-Assistant/upload-assistant/Setup-And-Upgrade.md

 **Install docker**
 If you are on Windows, Mac, or Linux you can install the [Docker Desktop](https://www.docker.com/products/docker-desktop/) application and get started immediately.
-If you are on linux headless, then you can use the `install_docker.sh` shell file available in `dev_scripts` folder of this repo.
+If you are on linux headless, then you can run the `install_docker.sh` shell file available in `dev_scripts` folder of this repo.

 **Setup folders and config**
 1. Create a new folder named, `GGBOTUploadAssistant`